pantheon-systems/documentation/source/content/guides/new-dashboard/05-support.md

 Support features can be accessed in a centralized location, where you can open tickets, chat with engineers or other Pantheon users, for a unified Support experience.
 If you click **Contact Us** in the **Support** tab, you are directed to the Support page that includes specialized support options that can be tailored to the unique needs of your Workspace.

-Support helps resolves issues, restore your operations quickly, and accelerate the path to resolution while identifying the root cause, which helps protect against recurrences in the future.
+Support helps resolve issues, restore operations quickly, and accelerate the path to resolution while identifying the root cause to minimize future recurrences of problems.

 ## Get Support